-The Employee Handbook has proven to be an effective internal communication tool that supports CADA's ability to achieve its strategic plan goals.
+The Employee Handbook has proven to be an effective internal communication tool that supports CADA's organizational cohesion, accountability, and overall ability to achieve its strategic plan goals.
 The policies set forth in the Handbook help CADA to retain a high-performing staff and to sustain a professional work culture.